Oregon Power of Attorney Forms

 Real Estate (Property) Power of Attorney – This form comprises of four (4) options that an individual can choose from to indicate the way in which they want their agent to handle their real estate affairs.

 Laws & Signing Requirements

 - Oregon Power of Attorney Laws – Oregon Revised Statutes, Chapter 127 and Chapter 36, Oregon Laws 2018 (HB4135)

 - State Definition of Advance Directive (§ 127.505(2)) – “means a document executed by a principal that contains: (A) A form appointing a health care representative; and (B) Instructions to the health care representative.

 - Signing Requirements

-- Advance Directive / Medical Power of Attorney (Section 3 (3)(b)(B)) – The Advance Directive must be signed by the Principal and the Health Care representative and either a) witnesses and signed by two (2) witnesses or b) notarized.
+- Advance Directive / Medical Power of Attorney (Section 3 (3)(b)(B)) – The principal’s signature must be witnessed by two (2) witnesses (who must also sign the form) OR notarized.